-- Receive effective pain management and symptom control by a team of professionals who provide high quality care and services tailored to you and your family’s unique needs.
+- Receive effective pain management and symptom control by a team of professionals with services tailored to you and your family’s unique needs.

-- Be involved in all decisions regarding your care, treatment and services and to have your personal wishes regarding those treatments or services honored.
+- Be involved in all decisions regarding your care, treatment or services and to have your personal wishes regarding those treatments or services honored, if possible.

-- Be informed about your health status and refuse care, treatment or services consistent with your end of life wishes.
+- Be informed about your health status, treatment and services consistent with your end of life wishes.

 - Be informed of any fees or charges in advance of services for which you may be liable.